alaingiorgetti/enum/README.md

 ptrWhy3
 -------

   WhyML generators extractable in C.
-  The driver for extracting C arrays is kindly provided by R. Rieu-Helft.
+  The extraction driver for C arrays is kindly provided by R. Rieu-Helft.

 Why3
 ----